 We all know that years of loud noises can contribute to hearing loss.
 Family history, head trauma, illness, and even aging can all contribute to hearing loss.
 But there is a surprising connection between a common illness and hearing loss that you may not be familiar with.

 Diabetes is a growing problem within the U.S., affecting nearly 29.1 million Americans (diabetes and prediabetes combined).
-Type 2 diabetes can very well be prevented and managed through lifestyle habits, such as losing weight, eating well, and exercising.
-But new research suggests that if left unmanaged it can rob you of your hearing.
+Type 2 diabetes can be prevented and managed very well through lifestyle habits, such as losing weight, eating well, and exercising.
+But new research suggests that if left unmanaged, it can rob you of your hearing.

 A study published in The Endocrine Society’s Journal of Clinical Endocrinology & Metabolism (JCEM) has found a link between diabetes and hearing loss.
 Lead author Chika Horikawa said, “The association of hearing impairment with diabetes is controversial, but it is believed that over time, high blood glucose levels can damage vessels…diminishing the ability to hear.”

 The findings from the study unveiled that diabetics were twice as likely to suffer from hearing loss compared to individuals who did not have diabetes.